Novel density profile for isothermal cores of dark matter halos: Introduction

 \section{Introduction}

-Despite the success of the $\Lambda$CDM (cosmological constant plus collisionless cold dark matter, CDM) model in explaining the large-scale structures of the universe~\citep[e.g.][]{Blumenthal1984,Davis1985}, challenges remain in matching observations of small-scale structures~\citep[e.g.][]{Bullock2017,Sales2022}, such as the core-cusp problem~\citep[e.g.][]{Flores1994,Moore1994}, the too-big-to-fail problem~\citep{BoylanKolchin2011}, or the problem of diversity of rotation curves~\citep{Oman2015,Kaplinghat2019}.
+Despite the success of the $\Lambda$CDM (cosmological constant $\Lambda$ plus collisionless cold dark matter, CDM) model in explaining the large-scale structure of the universe~\citep[e.g.][]{Blumenthal1984,Davis1985}, challenges remain in matching simulations to observations of small-scale structures~\citep[e.g.][]{Bullock2017,Sales2022}.
+For example, many dwarf galaxies exhibit kpc-size cores in contrast to the universal cuspy density profiles seen in CDM-only simulations (core-cusp problem)~\citep[e.g.][]{Flores1994,Moore1994}.
+The dwarf spheroidal galaxies in the Local Group are found to be systematically less dense compared to the subhalos in CDM-only simulations (the too-big-to-fail problem)~\citep[e.g.][]{BoylanKolchin2011}.
+Although stellar feedback processes have been shown to alleviate these tensions~\citep[e.g.][]{Governato2010,Pontzen2012}, a population of compact dwarf galaxies is missing in simulations of CDM (plus baryons) that can produce DM cores~\citep[e.g.][]{Santos-Santos2020}.
+The diversity problem of dwarf galaxy structures is still a challenge for the CDM framework~\citep[e.g.][]{Oman2015,Kaplinghat2019}.